-- a.
-Illness or injury (A statement for a physician may be required at the discretion of the principal.)
+a.
+Illness or injury (A statement for a physician may be required at the discretion d.
+Medical or dental appointment (Documentation from physician required)

-- b.
-Quarantine

-- c.
-Death in the immediate family

-- d.
-Medical or dental appointment (Documentation from physician required) - e.
-Court or administrative proceedings - f.
-Religious observances - g.
+g.
 Educational opportunity (prior approval and documentation by the principal is mandatory)

 2. Unlawful Absence

 Any absence that is not defined or determined lawful by the principal/designee is unlawful.
 A student may make up any work or evaluations within five days following the absence, whether excused or not.
 Work missed during an extended absence will be addressed individually.
 The principal and teacher shall determine the time and place for the make-up work.
 If a student fails to be present for the make-up test(s) then he/she shall receive no credit for the test.